Strategy Oversight Committee (SOC)

 - Review the SOC committee charter and recommend deliverables for the subsequent year(s).

-Engage the Board and ELT in an annual assurance review Other Assignments
+- Engage the Board and ELT in an annual assurance review

 - Accept additional assignments that are in line with SOC's purpose, as assigned.